Climate finance in Brazil: Climate vulnerabilities

-Brazil faces serious environmental challenges that justify dedicated climate financing.
 Torrential rains caused losses exceeding R$55.5 billion between 2017 and 2022, damaged more than 549,000 homes, and affected approximately 28.9 million people.
 On the other hand, prolonged droughts and heat waves reduce agricultural and water productivity; it is estimated that between 2013 and 2022, Brazil lost US$19.5 billion in annual income due to excessive heat (6 billion hours of work lost per year).
-These phenomena—which include episodes such as the April/May 2024 floods in the South and droughts in the Amazon — highlight the country's social and economic vulnerability to climate change.
+These phenomena, which include episodes such as the April/May 2024 floods in the South and droughts in the Amazon.
 Studies by the National Institute for Space Research and international agencies show that, without action, adverse weather can exacerbate inequalities and increase costs in sectors such as health and agriculture.
 Thus, climate finance is needed not only to cut emissions, but also to strengthen adaptation and reduce future negative economic impacts.

 Brazil occupies a large portion of the South American continent and is considered a megadiverse country, with species spread across six terrestrial biomes and three marine ecosystems.
-However, the country faces increasing climate vulnerabilities, with studies indicating that up to 90% of Brazilian species could be negatively impacted by climate change, with about a quarter of them at potential risk of extinction.
-Between 2020 and 2023, extreme weather events affected 32 million people and caused losses of 45.9 billion reais, highlighting the urgency of investments in adaptation.
+However, up to 90% of Brazilian species could be negatively impacted by climate change, with about a quarter of them at potential risk of extinction.
+Between 2020 and 2023, extreme weather events affected 32 million people and caused losses of 45.9 billion reais.

 Brazil's energy matrix, with 83% renewable sources, represents a positive differential, but the energy sector still accounts for 18.22% of national greenhouse gas emissions.
 The country has set a national target of reducing emissions by 59% to 67% by 2035, compared to 2005 levels, seeking to contribute to the 1.5°C global warming limit established in the Paris Agreement.
 The United Nations Environment Programme (UNEP/UN) monitors biodiversity loss and supports initiatives that promote environmental conservation and the sustainable use of natural resources.